close

 In Kate Chopin's The Awakening, Edna Pontellier transforms from a wealthy product of mid 19th century Creole society into an independent, beautiful soul that acknowledges none of the boundaries of societal code.
 Her beauty, like the plot, only meets its full potential at the end of the narrative when Edna takes her own life.
 As the story progresses, she experiences increasingly intensified epiphanies that communicate to her, and the audience, that her soul's full potential is bounded by her life's position in the Creole society of New Orleans.
 Throughout the story, symbols of Edna's awakening are revealed via her own admissions, the comments of other characters, and most evidently, through the omniscient narrator.
 In fact, it is through the omniscient narrator that we learn the most about Edna's true spirit, her fluctuating social stature, and her innermost desires to rid the world (or at least her world) of societal code.

-Edna's Awakening can be summarized by the larger concept of white, male, dominance in the Creole culture.
-The same struggle is experienced by Chopin, as well as other feminist writers' spanning history, in The Story of an Hour.
+Edna's Awakening can be summarized by the larger concept of white, male dominance in the Creole culture.
+This theme resonates with the struggles experienced by Chopin and other feminist writers throughout history, as depicted in works like The Story of an Hour.
 It is, as Chopin portrays directly with the reader throughout the book, Edna's unfortunate duty to free her soul of all imposed regulations, including the sacrifice of her life.
+This struggle is not just personal for Edna but reflects a broader societal issue, as women of her time grappled with the constraints placed upon them by a patriarchal society.

 Get a custom paper now from our expert writers.